AviShtarkberg/Catan/README.md

 ## Running commands:
-- ~To run the test you should run~ :
+- To run the test you should run:
 "make run_test"  or "make test->./test < input_test.txt"
-- ~To run the demo you should run~ :
+- To run the demo you should run:
 "make catan" command or "make demo->./demo < input_demo.txt"
-- ~To run valgrind you should run~ :
+- To run valgrind you should run:
   "make valgrind_test" - to detect memory leacks in the test file.
   "make valgrind_demo" - to detect memory leacks in the demo file.